The Port Town of Véraldo

 "Meaning…"

 "Don't pry.
-Kari-chan, Maria-baachan, and the aunties.
-That's enough.
+Kari-chan, Maria-baachan, and the aunties — that's all we need to be.
 We will keep it that way.
 Understood?"

 "… Will that be safe?"